Esri/arcgis-maps-sdk-java-samples/README.md

 1. Open Eclipse and select *File > Import*.
 2. In the import wizard, choose *Gradle > Gradle Project*, then click Next.
 3. Select the `arcgis-runtime-samples-java` directory as the project root directory.
-You can choose a category or sample directory to only import those samples.
+If you choose a category or sample directory as the root, only those samples will be imported.
 4. Click *finish* to complete the import.

 By default, Eclipse shows each sub-project as a separate project in the workspace.
 If you want to see the samples in a nested folder view, follow these steps: